Sunday, December 27, 2009

 Now wait for final results began…

-, someone sends me an email that XLRI results are out.
+Last week of March 2009, someone sends me an email that XLRI results are out.
 I clicked GMP results link and closed my eyes for a moment before a “Congratulations” message appeared.
 I checked results one more time to verify that that I am finally in.

 That evening, I was ecstatic, laughing from within and felt satisfied with outcome of a long drawn admission process.